Property maintenance pricing drafts.

 What does Inoscope create?

-It creates scoped line items, quantity notes, assumptions, pricing records, evidence trails, review-ready assessments and approved pricing history.
+It creates scoped line items, quantity notes, assumptions, pricing drafts, evidence trails, review-ready assessments and approved pricing history.